Hakim-F/CardiacSegmenter/README.md

 ## Running training

+The code for training is within the `Training` directory of this repository.

 Open the `config/system.py` and edit all the paths there to match your system.

 The `data_root` directory should contain the images with the ground truth segmentations with the following naming convention: